Your state does not offer a state-specific

 Nebraska does not license insurance adjusters.
-For Nebraska residents wanting to become a licensed independent adjuster, a nonresident Designated Home State (DHS) License can be obtained from Texas.
+For Nebraska residents wanting to become a licensed independent adjuster, a nonresident Designated Home State (DHS) License can be obtained from Texas or Florida.
 We have the courses you need to fulfill your licensing requirements.

 Applicable Training Courses